 Nomenclatural type specimens are important elements of botanical nomenclature.
 The name of a taxon is permanently attached to the type, whether as a correct name or as a synonym.
 These valuable specimens should be given extra care and protection.

 The rules and practice of typification have changed over the years.
-The current rules and recommendations are detailed in the The International Code of Botanical Nomenclature, ICBN, (Division II, Section 2, Typification, Articles 7, 8, 9, 10).
+The current rules and recommendations are detailed in the The International Code of Botanical Nomenclature, ICN, (Div.
+II, Ch.
+2, Sec.
+2).
 Prior to 1 January 1958 the publication of the new name of a taxon of the rank of genus or below did not require the designation of a type in the publication.
-References to type specimens in early plant systematics literature are absent or vague.
 Older specimens often lack complete collection data.
 Getting these types, specimens and nomenclature sorted out often requires the expertise of a specialist in the plant group and pertinent literature.
 The specialist is the ideal person to address these problems and provide definitive resolution.

 Type specimen annotations require more detail than most other annotations.
 General information on annotating herbarium specimens may be found in: Annotation of Herbarium Specimens: Recommendations.
 The following guidelines may be helpful.